BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_3.md

 Now that we set up a new clean conda environment we need to install something in it.

 Conda packages can be installed from various so called *channels*.
 For example, the channel *bioconda* provides packages related to the biomedical research space including packages and tools for Oxford Nanopore data processing.
-One of these tools is the tools *porechop*, which finds and removes sequencing adapters from Oxford Nanopore reads.
+One of these tools is  *porechop*, a tool to find and remove sequencing adapters from Oxford Nanopore reads.

 To install something using conda we use the command **conda install PACKAGE_NAME** where *PACKAGE_NAME* is the name of the tool/package we want to install.
-To specify a particular *channel* the tool can be found on we use the **-c** flag followed by the channel name. *Also, don't forget to activate your conda environment first!*
+To specify a particular *channel* the tool can be found on we use the **-c** flag followed by the channel name.

+Let's activate our ont_test environment and install the tool *porechop* from channel *bioconda* in it:

     john> conda activate ont_test
     (ont_test) john> conda install -c bioconda porechop